President Donald Trump

 Riah Skrinnik helped hundreds of people to achieve their life goals.
 She is running for San Juan School District Board of Education to help many more to turn anxiety, failures, and frustration into confidence, empowerment, and fulfillment.
 Her goal is to build a safe and healthy environment with strategic improvements and a more impactful engagement for our students, parents, teachers, and administration to gain a sense of accomplishment.
 Riah volunteered at Rio Americano High School, in the San Juan School District, where she provided career counseling, helping students understand their purpose and value systems.
 She also served as a local Chapter Chair of the National Career Development Association that represents the interests of counselors in the national legislative process.

-North Highlands Rec & Park District
+Elected to North Highlands Rec & Park District

 Max Semenenko is a local businessman who wants to serve his community on the North Highlands Recreation and Parks District Board.
 He is the proud parent of four North Highland youth, giving him a vested interest in the development of the North Highlands Recreation and Parks Community.